OlekZima/PJAIT-Typst-Thesis-Template/contents/content.typ

 `$ a x^2+b x+c=0 $`
 one should type
 `$ a x^2+b x+c=0 $ <eq-Quadratic-example>`
-so that it's rendered like this:
+so that it is rendered like this:
 $ a x^2+b x+c=0 $ <eq-Quadratic-example>

 and referenced like this: @eq-Quadratic-example.